 In the Netherlands, businesses must comply with the energy saving regulations listed in the Activities Decree (Activiteitenbesluit).
 They achieve compliance by reducing their energy demand, by applying sustainable technologies and by using renewable energy sources.

 - If your company's annual energy consumption exceeds 50,000 kWh (electricity) or 25,000 m3 (gas), you must take energy-saving measures if you can recover the costs in less than 5 years.
-Recognised energy saving measures (in Dutch) have been laid down for each sector separate measures were accepted.
+Recognised energy saving measures (in Dutch) have been laid down for each sector.

 - If your company consumes more than 200,000 kWh or 75,000 m3, the municipal authorities may require that you carry out an energy saving study.

 You must consider requirements from the Buildings Decree when building new business premises or renovating them.
 For example, with the energy performance coefficient (EPC) you indicate how energy-efficient your premises are.